Part 201 - FEDERAL ACQUISITION REGULATIONS SYSTEM

 (i) The certification requirement is specifically imposed by statute; or

-(ii) Written justification for such certification is provided to the Secretary of Defense by USD(AT&L), and the Secretary of Defense approves in writing the inclusion of such certification requirement.
+(ii) Written justification for such certification is provided to the Secretary of Defense by USD(A&S), and the Secretary of Defense approves in writing the inclusion of such certification requirement.

 (3) Contracting activities must obtain the appropriate approval (see 201.404 ) for any class deviation (as defined in FAR Subpart 1.4) from the FAR or DFARS, before its inclusion in a department/agency or component supplement or any other contracting regulation document such as a policy letter or clause book.

-(5) Departments and agencies must submit requests for the Secretary of Defense, USD(AT&L), and OUSD(AT&L)DPAP approvals required by this section through the Director of the DAR Council.
+(5) Departments and agencies must submit requests for the Secretary of Defense, USD(A&S), and OUSD(A&S)DPAC approvals required by this section through the Director of the DAR Council.
 Procedures for requesting approval of department and agency clauses are provided at PGI 201.304 (5).

-(6) The Director of Defense Procurement and Acquisition Policy publishes changes to the DFARS in the Federal Register and electronically via the World Wide Web.
+(6) The Principal Director, DPC publishes changes to the DFARS in the Federal Register at https://www.federalregister.gov and on the DPC website at https://www.acq.osd.mil/dpap/dars/change_notices.html.
 Each change includes an effective date.
 Unless guidance accompanying a change states otherwise, contracting officers must include any new or revised clauses, provisions, or forms in solicitations issued on or after the effective date of the change.

 Subpart 201.4 - DEVIATIONS FROM THE FAR

-(1) The Director of Defense Procurement and Acquisition Policy, Office of the Under Secretary of Defense (Acquisition, Technology, and Logistics) (OUSD(AT&L)DPAP), is the approval authority within DoD for any individual or class deviation from—
+(1) The Principal Director, Defense Pricing and Contracting (DPC), Office of the Under Secretary of Defense (Acquisition and Sustainment) (OUSD(A&S)DPC), is the approval authority within DoD for any individual or class deviation from—

 (i) FAR 3.104, Procurement Integrity, or DFARS 203.104 , Procurement Integrity;